KIT-HYD/geostatistics_lecture/exercises/univariate/README.md

 What is the correlation coefficient now?
 Did it change significantly?

 ### b)
-Repeat the precedure for a lag of 10, 100, and 500.
+Repeat the procedure for a lag of 10, 100, and 500.

 ### c)
 Repeat the procedure for all lags: 1, 2, 3, ...
 N-1 and plot the resulting